-You may be able to earn GE credit for ensembles and music lessons.
-Beginning and advanced students can receive group instruction by enrolling in a class instruction course instead of private music lessons.
-This is available for guitar, piano, and voice; contact the music department to find out what is being offered this quarter.
+Beginning and advanced students can receive group lessons by enrolling in a group class instead of private music lessons.
+This is available for guitar, piano, and voice and there is no additional fee for the class.
+Contact the music department to find out what is being offered this quarter.
+Group lessons have course numbers beginning with MUSP 12X or MUSP 32X.